wanxixi11/SPromptGL/README.md

 ## Step 1: Data preprocessing
 Running the code of data preprocessing in ./data/{dataset}/xxx.ipynb to preprocess the raw data to standard data as the input of SPromptGL.

-More detail please reference to [MMGL](https://github.com/SsGood/MMGL).
+For more details, please refer to [MMGL](https://github.com/SsGood/MMGL).

 ## Step 2: Training and test